Policy

-The actions an organization actually takes may often vary significantly from its stated policy.
-This difference is sometimes caused by political compromise over policy, while in other situations it is caused by lack of policy implementation and enforcement.
-Implementing policy may have unexpected results, stemming from a policy whose reach extends further than the problem it was originally crafted to address.
-Additionally, unpredictable results may arise from selective or idiosyncratic enforcement of policy.

 Effects

 Intended effects and policy-design

 The intended effects of a policy vary widely according to the organization and the context in which they are made.
-Broadly, policies are typically instituted to avoid some negative effect that has been noticed in the organization, or to seek some positive benefit.
-A way to extract the stated aims of a public policy is to analyze the goals embedded in the legislation that establishes it.
+Policy, as opposed to the more specific Public Policy, is the broad application of authority on a situation by any actor for goals intended by that actor.
+A way to extract the stated aims of a public policy is to analyze the goals embedded in the legislation or organization that establishes it.
 This approach helps clarify the explicit intentions behind a policy and provides a normative foundation for evaluating its effectiveness in practice.

 A meta-analysis of policy studies concluded that international treaties that aim to foster global cooperation have mostly failed to produce their intended effects in addressing global challenges, and sometimes may have led to unintended harmful or net negative effects.
 The study suggests enforcement mechanisms are the "only modifiable treaty design choice" with the potential to improve the effectiveness.

 The State of California provides an example of benefit-seeking policy.
-In recent years, the numbers of hybrid cars in California has increased dramatically, in part because of policy changes in Federal law that provided USD $1,500 in tax credits (since phased out) and enabled the use of high-occupancy vehicle lanes to drivers of hybrid vehicles.
+In recent years, the numbers of hybrid cars in California has increased dramatically, in part because of policy changes in Federal law that provided US$1,500 in tax credits (since phased out) and enabled the use of high-occupancy vehicle lanes to drivers of hybrid vehicles.
 In this case, the organization (state or federal government) created an effect (increased ownership and use of hybrid vehicles) through policy (tax breaks, highway lanes).